May 13, 2020

 Would you be open to a conversation tomorrow?

 What’s the reasoning behind including a Vidyard video message?
-David said:

 “A video message is another great way of breaking through the noise.
 It adds an extra layer of personalisation to an email.
 The prospect can see that you’ve gone the extra mile to get their attention.”